 Dry needling & acupuncture treatment in London with our specialised physiotherapists and osteopaths.
-Treatment & rehabilitation with dry needling in London, at home or at the practice in Moorgate EC2
+Treatment & rehabilitation with dry needling in London and acupuncture at home or at the practice in Moorgate – Monument EC3, Belgravia SW1 and Clapham SW4

 Depending on the condition, dry needling on myofascial trigger points can be used on both superficial or deep tissue levels.
 It will help relieving muscles pain and increase their function, generally alongside other rehabilitation methods (manual therapy, massages, physical exercises, stretching and strengthening…).

-Dry needling (acupuncture) specialist in London to relieve muscle pain, tendonitis, stress and to speed up your recovery.
-Treatment at home or in our practice in Moorgate EC2.
+Dry needling, acupuncture specialist in London to relieve muscle pain, tendonitis, stress and to speed up your recovery.

 If you are an Axa or Bupa patient, you cannot book online.
 Please call our office with your authorisation number.